arungudelli/angularjswiki/content/en/angular/How-to-add-a-class-based-on-condition-in-Angular/index.md

 ```
 The code might be little bit weird, but only single class will be added at run time.

-## Add multiple Classs using ngClass
+## Add multiple Classes using ngClass

 In addition to that we can add multiple classes based upon the conditions.